JustAman62/open-f1/README.md

 F1 provides static timing data files for already completed sessions.
 This data can be downloaded and converted into the same format `openf1-console` uses to save live recorded data.
 You can then replay the old session using the steps above.

-1. List the available meetings for the chosen year with `openf1-console import <year> list`
+1. List the meetings that have data available to import with `openf1-console import <year>`
-2. Review the list of meetings returned from the command, and view the session inside the chosen meeting with `openf1-console import <year> list --meeting-key <meeting-key>`
+2. Review the list of meetings returned from the command, and list the available sessions inside the chosen meeting with `openf1-console import <year> --meeting-key <meeting-key>`
-3. Review the list of session, and select one to import: `openf1-console import <year> --meeting-key <meeting-key> --session-key <session-key>`
+3. Review the list of sessions, and select one to import: `openf1-console import <year> --meeting-key <meeting-key> --session-key <session-key>`
+4. Data that is imported will be saved to the configured `DATA_DIRECTORY`.
+See [Configuration](#configuration) for information on how to change this.

 ### During the Session